romilly/freemap/plan/journal.md

 ## Sunday 02 January 2022

-Ideally the reading and writing operations should be inverses; if you read a `.mm` file as a Map object, and the write it, the output file should be _the same_: certainly representing the same XML document, and ideally containing the identical text in the file.
+Ideally the reading and writing operations should be inverses; if you read a `.mm` file as a Map object, and then write it, the output file should be _the same_: certainly representing the same XML document, and ideally containing the identical text in the file.

-This is likely to be difficult to verify.
-I don't know of a good XML diff library, as it would require all the attributes and all the elements to be in the same order.

 ## Monday 03 January 2022